myousafzafar/Coin-Change-calculation-program/README.md

 # Coin-Change-calculation-program
-This C++ program calculates the number of half dollars, quarters, dimes, nickels and pennies from a given change in cents.
+This C++ program calculates the number of half dollars, quarters, dimes, nickels and pennies (in the given order) from a given change in cents.